kayAbdulrazaq/NGO-projects-todo/README.md

 /*Blog projects

+/-- uploading the remaining two books on the blog
-/--- upload each book with featured image & fb status content /--- Actualizing the Jannah crew page on the blog
+/--- Actualizing the JC page on the blog
   /-- adding information of JC
   /-- adding the flyers categories on menu page